kieraneglin/pinchflat/README.md

 This is alpha software and anything can break at any time.
 I make not guarantees about the stability of this software, forward-compatibility of updates, or integrity (both related to and independent of Pinchflat).
 Essentially, use at your own risk and expect there will be rough edges.

+## EFF Donation Receipts

+A portion of all donations to Pinchflat will be donated to the Electronic Frontier Foundation.
+[See here](https://github.com/kieraneglin/pinchflat/wiki/EFF-Donation-Receipts) for a list of donation receipts.

 ## What is Pinchflat?

 TODO: expand on this.